ECE143-WI21-Team5/Final_Project/README.md

 ### How to run code

 -Most of the data is in the "datasets" folder.

 -All the "py" files and plots are combined in "inal_submission.ipynb"

+-counties.json (geometric information of California counties for choropleth maps) is place in the root folder

 -SARIMAX Predictive model
   - Should be able to run it straight.
 Do make sure that the folder where the data is to be stored exists